nrenzoni/stock-news-data-visualizer-app/README.md

 * [sentence-embedding-server](https://github.com/nrenzoni/sentence-embedding-server) - a server to calculate sentence
   embeddings, used for similarity analysis of the article summaries

-MongoDb as OLTP
 ---

+Major tech used:

+1) MongoDb as OLTP

-* News articles (unstructured text)
+* stored news articles (both structured and unstructured raw text)
-* extracted structure - …
-* 256 dim embedding for article summary
+* 256 dimensional embedding for each article summary
-* Price and trade volume data on stock symbols mentioned the articles
+* Price and trade volume data on stocks mentioned in articles
+* If I were to productionalize this project, I would replace MongoDb with Postgres or a similar Db engine.

-Airbyte
+2) Airbyte

----
+* Once the intial setup hurtle is overcome, it works smoothly

-* Easily Syncs data from MongoDb to Motherduck
+* Used to sync data from between MongoDb (OLTP Db) to MotherDuck (OLAP Db)
-* Ideally scheduled to sync at the end of every day
+* Syncs were triggered manually; in production environemnt, would be setup to sync at the end of every day

-Motherduck
----
+3) MotherDuck

+* OLAP Db hosted version of DuckDb
-* data hosting provider of DuckDb + user-friendly web UI, efficient for data analysis and exploration
+* The user-friendly web UI was efficient and helpful for running ad-hoc queries exploring and analyzing the data set.
+* Convenient share function
+* Greatly appreciated the DuckDb Python [Relational API](https://duckdb.org/docs/api/python/relational_api); it made it easy to separate out the SQL CTEs to python variables which also allowed elegant shared use of CTEs between different queries.

 **Screenshots**: